thakurabhishekgit/Wcontent-New/SYSTEM_DESIGN.md

     *   Hosted on a cloud platform like Render, Heroku, or AWS.
     *   Exposes a RESTful API for the frontend to consume.
     *   Handles business logic, user authentication, data persistence, and integration with the AI layer.
-*   **AI Layer (Genkit):**
+*   **AI & ML Layer:**
-    *   Likely integrated within the Spring Boot backend or deployed as a separate microservice.
+    *   Likely integrated within the Spring Boot backend or deployed as separate microservices.
-    *   Manages interactions with Large Language Models (LLMs) like Google Gemini for content generation and prediction tasks.
+    *   Manages interactions with Large Language Models (LLMs) for content generation and NLP tasks.
+    *   Serves the custom-trained **RandomForest** model for prediction tasks.
-    *   Interacts with external APIs like the YouTube Graph v4 API for data retrieval (e.g., comments for sentiment analysis).
+    *   Interacts with external APIs like the YouTube API for data retrieval.
 *   **MongoDB Database:**
     *   A NoSQL document database used to store user profiles, opportunity listings, collaboration posts, applications, and other platform data.
 *   **External Services:**
-    *   **Google Gemini API:** For AI-powered text generation and analysis.
+    *   **LLM APIs:** For AI-powered text generation and analysis.
-    *   **YouTube Graph v4 API:** For fetching YouTube video comments and potentially other video metadata.
+    *   **YouTube API:** For fetching YouTube video comments and other video metadata.

 ## 4. Frontend Design